-is a horror-themed 3rd-person action/adventure game for the PSP by Vicious Cycle Software.
+Dead Head Fred is a horror-themed 3rd-person action/adventure game for the PSP by Vicious Cycle Software in 2007.

-Set in 1940's style film-noir (gangsters, fine suits, and evil mob-bosses... mixed with zombies, radioactive mutants, and cursed statues), the plot and game focuses on recently deceased Private Investigator Fred Neuman (a no-nonsense badass with a penchant for violence and fine suits) as he explores Hope Falls, New Jersey on a quest to track down his killers, solve his last contact's case for him — the one that led him to the decaying city in the first place — and above all, find his missing head.
+Set in 1940's style film-noir (gangsters, fine suits, and evil mob-bosses... mixed with zombies, radioactive mutants, and cursed statues), the plot follows recently deceased Private Investigator Fred Neuman (a no-nonsense badass with a penchant for violence and fine suits) as he explores Hope Falls, New Jersey on a quest to track down his killers, solve his last contact's case for him—which led him to the decaying city in the first place—and above all, find his missing head.

 This game provides examples of: